How To Hibernate Your Ants - Hibernation Tutorial

 Do Ants Really Need Hibernation?

 That’s a very interesting and difficult question to answer.
-In the end, it all comes down to what we mean by “need”.
-Scientists, myrmecologists, and ant keepers from all over the world have done plenty of experiments regarding this very issue, and the results point to very similar conclusions.
+In the end, it all comes down to what we mean by “need.”
+Scientists, myrmecologists, and ant keepers from all over the world have conducted numerous experiments regarding this very issue, and the results point to very similar conclusions.

-One interesting fact they’ve noticed is that, even if the temperature remains the same, the queen tends to slow down the production of the eggs, and the workers start to go out foraging a lot less often.
-It is almost like the ants have an internal clock!
+One interesting fact they’ve observed is that, even if the temperature remains the same, the queen tends to slow down egg production, and the workers go out foraging much less often.
+It is almost as if the ants have an internal clock!

-Having said that, there are some important disadvantages to skipping this important phase.
-The myrmecologists have found out that the lifespan of the queen, and with that, the lifespan of the entire ant colony, reduces drastically for every year passed without a proper hibernation.
+Having said that, there are some important disadvantages to skipping this crucial phase.
+Myrmecologists have found that the lifespan of the queen, and consequently, the lifespan of the entire ant colony, decreases drastically for every year passed without proper hibernation.

 If you think about it, this makes perfect sense.
-Just imagine for a moment that a queen ant has a fixed amount of, let’s called it, life energy.
-If we use this life energy for only 9 months a year, we can with no doubt live a lot longer than if we would use the energy for the entire 12 months!
+Just imagine for a moment that a queen ant has a finite amount of, let’s call it, life energy.
+If we use this life energy for only 9 months a year, we can undoubtedly live a lot longer than if we use the energy for the entire 12 months!

-I know, this is a way too simple explanation for a so complex concept like hibernation, but I think it makes it a lot easier to understand the reasons behind the drop in lifespan!
+I know this is a simplistically straightforward explanation for such a complex concept like hibernation, but I think it makes it much easier to understand the reasons behind the drop in lifespan!

-At this point of the article, you may be wondering: BRUMA, but I know some species of ants that do not hibernate, how about those?
+At this point in the article, you may be wondering: BRUMA, what about species of ants that do not hibernate?

 Exactly!
-Not every species of ant hibernate!
-In fact, there are lots of species that are active all year long!
-Some of the species native to exotic regions, for example, do not pass this biological phase.
+Not every species of ant hibernates!
+In fact, there are many species that are active all year long!
+Some of the species native to exotic regions, for example, do not undergo this biological phase.

-They just slow down a bit their activities and their metabolism, but do not officially enter a proper hibernation phase!
-These particular species are able to remain active all year due to the different weather characteristics of the regions in which they live, a lot warmer and more comfortable!
+They just slow down their activities and metabolism a bit but do not officially enter a proper hibernation phase!
+These particular species are able to remain active all year due to the different weather characteristics of the regions in which they live, which are much warmer and more comfortable!

-Now it’s finally time to talk about some more practical stuff!
+Now it’s finally time to discuss some more practical aspects!
 Let’s jump to the next chapter!

 How Do I Hibernate My Ants?